 The Midlands

-Of all the places to visit in Ireland, The Midlands is the most overlooked, and yet there is no shortage of things to see and do in the region.
+Of all the places to visit in Ireland, the area of The Midlands is a hidden gem, brimming with countless attractions and activities waiting to be discovered.
 Take a guided tour through Kilbeggan Distillery, the oldest licensed distillery in the world, or spend a day wandering the forests, waterfalls and small villages of the Slieve Bloom Mountains.

+Athlone is in the heart of Ireland’s Midlands on the majestic River Shannon.
+It is a fascinating town full of personality – with streets that twist and turn, hidden lanes and historical buildings.
 By staying in the Sheraton Athlone Hotel you’ll be perfectly positioned to explore The Midlands.
-Located a short walk from the River Shannon in Athlone, this hotel has a superb luxury spa and pool – just what you need after a long day of sightseeing.
+This hotel is located just a short walk from award-winning cafes and restaurants, and it has a superb spa and pool – just what you need after a long day of sightseeing.

 Kilkenny